kitctf/www/tools.md

 ---
-layout: post
+layout: page
 title: The Tools We Built
-categories: kitctf
-tags: tools
-author: niklasb
+permalink: /tools/
 ---

-Today we want to present some of the tools that KITCTF members have developed over the course of the last year to help us solve CTF challenges more efficiently (and that may be useful in other security-related scenarios).
+Here we want to present some of the tools that KITCTF members have developed to help us solve CTF challenges more efficiently.

 ## [libc-database](https://github.com/niklasb/libc-database)